-Time and date booking is made Name and address of Client Date and time car is required Pick up point Destination Car No. Driver No. (if not kept as separate record) Agreed Contract
+Time and Name Date and Pick up Destination Car No. Driver No. Agreed date and time car is point (if not kept Contract booking address required as separate is made of Client record)

 6. The Operator shall also keep records in the form agreed under this condition of the particulars of all Private Hire Vehicles operated by him/her, including in each case the name and address of the Proprietor(s), the registration number, vehicle licence number, the name and Driver's Licence Number of the driver of the vehicle and the dates the Operator commenced and ceased to operate the vehicle.